 Working in a foreign country has come to your mind.
 You might not be satisfied with your current situation.
 Do you think you deserve more?
 Did you know you could get employed in Italy?
 It’s a package of fun and high quality.
-But, you might need an Italy employment visa.
+But, you might need an Italian employment visa.

 Different types of Italy employment visa

 There are different types of Italian employment visas.
 Each one of them is for different purposes.
 You pick one that is appropriate to your conditions.

 It is for people who have an innovative idea and want to set up a Startup in Italy.
 You file a business plan with the Italian Evaluation Committee.
 They assess it and decide whether it’s worthy or not.
 The company must work in the innovation field and have an innovative business plan.